createyourpersonalaccount/blog/_posts/2022-08-16-charge-and-current.md

 # Some more thoughts

-This is one of the few interesting differential equations, as I have now related it to my intuition and my mistaken naive attempts to calculate current from charge.
+For me, this is one of the few interesting differential equations that I have come across, as I have now related it to my intuition and my mistaken naive attempts to calculate current from charge.